 The UO offers 1,583 undergraduate classes per term.
 Of those, only 140 classes have more than 100 students.
 The median class size is 20 students, and the student to teacher ratio is 16 to 1.
 More than 80 percent of all lectures and seminars are taught by faculty.
 Laboratory and discussion sections are generally taught by graduate students under the supervision of a faculty member.

 Thirty-six percent of freshmen are ethnic and racial minorities.
-The individual groupings listed above add to more than the total, because nearly 10 percent of freshmen identify with more than one race or ethnicity.
+The individual groupings listed above add to more than the total, because a growing number of freshmen identify with more than one race or ethnicity.

-Ducks come from all 50 of the United States, the District of Columbia, two US territories, and 95 countries.
-The top 15 most represented states are Arizona, California, Colorado, Florida, Hawaii, Idaho, Illinois, Michigan, Minnesota, Nevada, New York, Oregon, Texas, Utah, and Washington.
+Ducks come from all 50 of the United States, the District of Columbia, two US territories, and 99 countries.

 Division I (Pac-12 Conference)

 Men's Sports: Baseball, Basketball, Cross Country, Football, Golf, Tennis, Track and Field

 Women's Sports: Acrobatics & Tumbling, Basketball, Cross Country, Golf, Lacrosse, Beach Volleyball, Soccer, Softball, Tennis, Track and Field, Volleyball

 Club and Intramural Sports